-When it’s raining or frigid or storming or just downright gross out, our natural inclination to venture outdoors is replaced with an inclination to climb back into a bed and fall asleep watching Cold Case Files reruns while spooning a plate of cheese.
+When it’s raining or frigid or storming or just downright gross outside, our natural inclination to venture outdoors is replaced with an inclination to climb back into bed and fall asleep watching Cold Case Files reruns while spooning a plate of cheese.

 But for those days when we’d still like to get a good sweat on, there are a host of indoor options – work outs and active things we can do, whatever the weather.

 Active things to do when the weather stinks:

 It sure does feel good to punch and kick an inanimate object in a socially appropriate environment.
 At Riverview Martial Arts in South Portland, you can do a whole lot of socially appropriate kicking and punching during a fitness kickboxing class.
 You’ll also do pushups and ab work and squats and lunges, which means the sweat will be abundant and you’re certain to be spent by the end of the 55-minute class.

 Read more about it: Jab, hook, kick: Fitness kickboxing at Riverview Martial Arts, South Portland